Overview of Emotional Intelligence Example

 Process of Emotional Intelligence

-Emotional Intelligence isn’t something you achieve in one day but a continuous process which involves working on the following aspects:
+Emotional Intelligence isn’t something you achieve in one day but a continuous process that involves working on the following aspects:

 1. Acknowledge emotions: To not just being emotional, but to understand the origin of your emotions and acknowledge them would help you to handle them in a better way.
 This also involves showing genuine interest while engaging in conversation with others and retaining what they say so as to connect with them better.